-Class 0 (catch South Brook, a tributary of the
+Class 0 (catch and release only) South Brook, a tributary of the Humber River.

-and release Humber River.

-only)

 Closed for the Season: Humber River, from a line between Lundrigan's Wharf and Wild Cove Point, upstream to Ballam Bridge.
 Humber River (Deer Lake): tailrace, from the Deer Lake Power Company power house to a point 25 metres west of Hinton Bridge (northwest) on the TCH and 25 metres east of the Hinton Bridge (northeast) on the TCH.
 North Brook (Deer Lake), a tributary of Humber River.
 All streams flowing into Adies Lake.